 My legs didn’t belong to a wicked witch.
 They belonged to a cute farm table Courtney picked up in her travels.

-They didn’t have ruby slippers either, but they did have great detail that I knew would look wonderful with a little American Paint Company all-natural clay chalk and mineral paint.
+They didn’t have ruby slippers either, but they did have great detail that I knew would look wonderful with a paint makeover.
 I took the legs home with me along with the tabletop and two chairs.

 We recently remodeled our kitchen with new black cabinets, marble countertops and a gray subway tile backsplash.
-American Paint Company offers several shades of gray.
-I thought all of those grays would be pretty swirled together on the tabletop with the look anchored by black legs and chairs.
+I thought several shades of gray chalk/mineral paint would be pretty swirled together on the tabletop with black legs and chairs.